Fiserv/exchange/docs/getting-started/getting-started-underwriting-fullservice.md

 <!-- theme: info -->
 >**POST** `/intelligence/overwrite_aml_reports`

-This `/intelligence/overwrite_aml_reports` is used to overwrite OFAC reports for potential matches.
+This `/intelligence/overwrite_aml_reports` is used to overwrite AML, Negative Checks and OFAC/Sanction screening reports for potential matches.
 The potential matches will need to be confirmed or discounted for the application where these are found.
 If any applications match it confirmed, the application will have to be cancelled.
 The user must add a review note for each entity as required.
 The request will need to contain the `intelligence_ref` and the `match_reference` for each entity overwritten.
 The decision will be added to the `status` as `"EM"` or `"NM"` , where EM represents Exact Match and NM represent No Match.
 Multiple reports can be reviewed in one request.

 #### Overwrite credit risk check reports